This is a complete guide for portrait photography tips and insights.

 6. Using Properties

 Props aren’t just for background features.
 It could definitely work that way, but there are still many ways to use props in a way that adds more to your client’s story.

 A good prop should add more color, impact, and ambiance to your photograph.

 It really depends on the person you’re photographing.

-There are many portraits of photographers holding their camera, singers holding their mic, a farmer sitting on a stack of hay, and many more.
+There are many portraits of photographers holding their cameras, singers holding their mic, a farmer sitting on a stack of hay, and many more.